ALE Branch Head

 Alcohol Law Enforcement

-North Carolina Alcohol Law Enforcement is a branch under the State Bureau of Investigation.
-Created in 1977, ALE's primary focus was as the lead enforcement agency for the state's alcoholic beverage control laws.
-Since its formation, ALE's role has expanded to include the enforcement of controlled substance, tobacco, lottery and gambling laws, as well as the administration of the Boxing Authority and bingo program.
+North Carolina Alcohol Law Enforcement is the lead enforcement agency for the state's alcoholic beverage control and lottery laws.
+ALE also administers the Boxing Authority and bingo program.

-In addition to conducting criminal investigations, ALE special agents also perform many public safety functions.
 As a member of the State Emergency Response Team (SERT), ALE routinely provides assistance to FEMA, state, and local authorities by providing humanitarian relief to victims and emergency services following natural disasters.
-ALE special agents are often called upon to assist local law enforcement with all aspects of routine police duties to supplement departments in their disaster efforts, including responding to calls for service; routine patrol; staffing checkpoints; and conducting search and rescue missions.
+Following a disaster, ALE special agents may also assist local law enforcement with their routine police duties such as responding to calls for service, routine patrol, staffing checkpoints and conducting search and rescue missions.

 Report Violations | 1-877-ALE-AGENT